codder077/YourHr/README.md

 - Users can upload their resumes directly from the profile page.
 - The resumes are stored in MongoDB using GridFS and linked to the user profile.

-### 5. **Job Recommendations**

-- The application provides tailored job recommendations based on user data.
-- Recommendations are displayed on the profile page, with easy access to job application links.

 ## Installation & Setup